Rereading Michael Jackson

 If I’m interpreting this correctly, I think it means we need to go back and re-evaluate everything we think we know about Michael Jackson’s life after 1993.

 “I’m Gonna Be Exactly What You Wanna See”

 One of the things we think we know about Jackson after 1993 is that he had extensive plastic surgery — that he was, in fact, obsessed with plastic surgery.
 Yet those judgments are based on photographs, and when assembling those photographs for comparison, the tabloids invariably pick the most divergent ones, the outliers: in other words, the ones that most vividly support the conclusion they’re trying to prove.
 But what if we do the opposite?
 What if we avoid the outliers and compare photos that look more alike?
-Below is a series of five photos spanning 34 years of Jackson’s life, from his early teens to his late 40s, and except for the nose and chin cleft changes Jackson acknowledges in his autobiography, Moonwalk, in 1987, I see no signs of plastic surgery.
+Below is a series of five photos spanning 34 years of Jackson’s life, from his early teens to his late 40s, and except for the nose and chin cleft changes Jackson acknowledged in his autobiography, Moonwalk, in 1988, I see no signs of plastic surgery.

 I know very little about plastic surgery, but looking at these photos and more like them, I just see the natural progression of a maturing face.
 His forehead, eyes, cheeks, lips, and jaw line all look pretty much the same to me.
 In fact, to my mind the 1987 photo is more similar to the 2002 photo, shot 15 years later, than to the 1984 photo shot just three years before while his face was still maturing — a similarity that completely contradicts the prevailing notion that Jackson radically changed the shape of his face after 1993.